nevakee716/cwNetwork/help/Help_layout.md

 ### Enable Edit

-You can load network disposition (node position, link selected, cluster, external filter ...)
+You can load capinetwork  (node position, link selected, cluster, external filter ...)
-Contributor only can save or create a network disposition.
+Contributor only can save or create a capinetwork .

 <img src="https://raw.githubusercontent.com/nevakee716/cwNetwork/master/screen/networkEditionButton.jpg" alt="Drawing" style="width: 95%;"/>

-When you create a new network, it will create a new object and associate it with all the node present on the network layout.
+When you create a new network, it will create a new object and associate it with the object of your objectPage.

 To use this option you need to have your metamodel ready :
-Create a new objectType : CW API NETWORK with 2 properties : Configuration (memoText), and Create On View (string) Create also an association between CW API NETWORK and Any Objects Inside C:\Casewise\Evolve\Site\bin\webDesigner\custom\Marketplace\libs\Network\src\cwLayoutNetwork.js Fill theses variable with the scriptname of your model
+Create a new objectType : CW API NETWORK with 3 properties : Configuration (memoText), Label (string) and Create On View (string)
+Create also an association between CW API NETWORK and Any Objects Inside C:\Casewise\Evolve\Site\bin\webDesigner\custom\Marketplace\libs\Network\src\cwLayoutNetwork.js Fill theses variable with the scriptname of your model